zalando/skipper/readme.md

 ### Filtering

-If not using filters, the request defined by the frontend is forwarded to the backend as it is, with the same HTTP method, path and headers, and then the response is forwareded back to the client as it is received from the backend, with the same status code and headers.
+If not using filters, the request defined by the frontend is forwarded to the backend as is, with the same HTTP method, path and headers.
+The response is forwareded back to the client as it is received from the backend, with the same status code and headers.
 With filters, it is possible to change any of these properties of both the request and the response, including the payload.